alexbhas/RFID-Binary-Tree-Collision-Avoidance/README.md

 The Binary Tree protocol takes fewer slots, on average, to identify up to 2000 tags compared to the Gen 1 protocol.
 It was found that the Binary Tree protocol is more efficient overall relative to slot usage.

+## Implementation

+This project simulates and compares the performance of two RFID anti-collision algorithms: Gen 1 protocol and Binary Tree protocol.
+The code is organized into several files, with main.py running the simulations, plotter.py handling the visualization using matplotlib, and reader.py implementing the core algorithms.
+The simulation process calculates the number of slots needed for successful tag identification for various sample sizes, and the results are graphed using the Plot and MultiPlot classes.
+The GenOneTagReader and BinaryTagReader subclasses of BaseTagReader in reader.py manage tag collisions, while the run_simulation() function in simulation.py simulates tag-reader communication.
+Finally, the simulation results are plotted alongside the research paper data for comparison.

 ## Dependencies

 - Python 3